lsu-ddem/LSU-Pathways-Main/content/project/Middle School/index.md

 {{< /spoiler >}}
  <br>

-## LSU Pathways middle school credit courses are designed to prepare students for STEM Pathways.
+## LSU Pathways also offers middle school courses that are designed to prepare students for STEM Pathways.
 <br>
 <div style="background-color:#fdd023; padding: 35px ">